 We have not yet reached sustained profitability.
-For the fiscal years ended December 31, 2020, 2019, and 2018, we reported losses of approximately \$18.0 million, \$22.6 million, and \$116.4 million, and we had an accumulated deficit as of December 31, 2020 of \$1.4 billion.
-For the three months ended June 30, 2021 and 2020, we reported income of approximately \$7.8 million and \$4.4 million, respectively, and we had an accumulated deficit as of June 30, 2021 of \$1.4 billion.
+For the fiscal years ended December 31, 2021, we reported net income of approximately \$7.7 million.
+For the fiscal years ended December 31, 2020 and 2019, we reported net losses of approximately \$18.0 million and \$22.6 million, and we had an accumulated deficit as of December 31, 2021 of \$1.4 billion.
+For the three months ended March 31, 2022 and 2021, we reported losses of approximately \$31.6 million and \$1.6 million, respectively, and we had an accumulated deficit as of March 31, 2022 of \$1.5 billion.
 Substantially all of our operating losses resulted from costs incurred in connection with our research and development programs, from general and administrative costs associated with our operations, and costs related to the commercialization of VASCEPA.
 Additionally, as a result of our significant expenses relating to research and development and to commercialization, we expect to continue to incur significant operating losses for an indefinite period.
 Because of the numerous risks and uncertainties associated with developing and commercializing pharmaceutical products, we are unable to predict the magnitude of these future losses.
 Our historic losses, combined with expected future losses, have had and will continue to have an adverse effect on our cash resources, shareholders' deficit and working capital.

-Although we began generating revenue from VASCEPA in January 2013, we may never be profitable for a full year.
+Although we began generating revenue from VASCEPA in January 2013, we may never be consistently profitable for a full year.